rareham/coyote-scheduler/README.md

 [here](https://microsoft.github.io/coyote/learn/resources/publications).

 ## How to build
-On Linux or macOS, run the following bash script from the root directory:
+On Linux, run the following bash script from the root directory:
 ```bash
 ./scripts/build.sh
 ```